This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 What makes it different is that it has built-in rollers that penetrate muscle tissue, and you don’t need to use your body weight, the floor or a wall to roll them.

-You adjust the tool to the desired level of compression and use your hands to move it along muscles.
+You adjust the tool to the desired compression level and use your hands to move it along muscles.

 It has a soft pad at the bottom so you can rest it on your legs to get the leverage you need to work your arms and forearms.